exabrial/graylog-plugin-openwire/README.md

-# graylog-plugin-openwire
+# Graylog Plugin Openwire
-Provides an Openwire input for Graylog using the ActiveMQ client library.
 Bridges `ActiveMQ->Graylog`

+Provides an input for Graylog using the ActiveMQ client library.
+Openwire is the native protocol for ActiveMQ, but all valid client ActiveMQ URLs can be used.

-If you use Logback inside your JavaEE applications, you can easily get your messages to ActiveMQ with this Logback appender: https://github.com/exabrial/logback-jms-appender
+If you use Logback inside your JavaEE applications, I have two logback appenders you can use:

+* https://github.com/exabrial/logback-jms-appender  (Best for Java EE apps with a managed JMS Configuration)
+* https://github.com/exabrial/logback-openwire-appender (Best for Spring Boot or non EE standalone apps)

 ## Acknowledgements